 Crisis and other Emergency Accommodation

-In addition to general housing, the Community & Private Market Housing Directorate also funds housing for people who are homeless, at risk of becoming homeless and who are in crisis.
+In addition to general housing, the Department of Family and Community Services (FACS) also funds housing for people who are homeless, at risk of becoming homeless and who are in crisis.
 These can be short-term crisis housing for people who are in immediate crisis or are at great risk of becoming homeless.
 This may be because of domestic violence, abuse, mental health illnesses or other reasons.

-If you are in crisis, or know someone who is in crisis and would like some help, please contact your nearest Housing NSW Office.
+If you are in crisis, or know someone who is in crisis and would like some help, please contact your nearest FACS Housing Office.
 Alternatively, you can contact:

 Services for Renting Privately